-And, indeed, it IS clear that she always did intend some kind of rigamarole to do with wands choosing their owners to figure in the final confrontation between Tom and Harry.
-I’m just not convinced that it was the version that we got.
-But I'm not going to explore that issue here, much as it would seem to fit.
-This article is concerned with the construction of normal wands.
+What IS clear is that Rowling always did intend some kind of rigamarole to do with wands choosing their owners to figure in the final confrontation between Tom and Harry.
+I’m just not convinced that what she intended was the version that we got.
+But I'm not going to explore the issue of the Elder wand here, much as it would seem to fit.
+This article is only concerned with the construction and behaviour of normal wands.

 The whole point of the Elder wand is that it is unique.
 So I’ll talk about that one elsewhere.